openSUSE/news-o-o/_posts/2009-01-06-opensuse-weekly-news-issue-53.markdown

   * Joe Brockmeier: openSUSE - One of the 10 coolest of 2008

-  * Marek Stopka: Fatrat - Nice download manager in OBS¦
+  * Marek Stopka: Fatrat - Nice download manager in OBSâ€¦

   * Howto-How to compile the new Kernel 2.6.28?